scrabbletank/farhome-rules/rulesdoc.md

 If a spell entering the field does not require a roll it must make one following the rules above.

-The area increases by 2 for each level above 6th.
+The area increases by 2 and you add a superior die to your spellcasting rolls for each level above 6th.

 ___
 #### Conjuration